vwkd/code-system/src/languages/rust/data type/function.md

 ## Introduction

 - expression
-- can pass as value
-- e.g. assign to variable, pass to function, return from function
 - can't close over outer-scope variables
 - can be concrete or generic
 - uses static polymorphism